zulip/zulip/templates/zerver/help/rename-a-stream.md

 {!admin-only.md!}

-{!follow-steps.md!} rename existing streams in your organization.
+Follow the following steps to rename existing streams in your organization.

 {!subscriptions.md!}
 {!filter-streams.md!}